jonhoo/thesquareplanet.com/_drafts/instructors-guide-to-raft.md

 For the past few months, I have been a Teaching Assistant for MIT's [6.824 Distributed Systems](https://pdos.csail.mit.edu/6.824/) class.
-The class has traditionally had a number of labs building on the Paxos consensus algorithm, but this year, we decided to make the move to [Raft](https://raft.github.io/).
-Raft was designed to be easy to understand, and our hope was that the change might make the students' lives easier.
+In the past, the class has had several labs building on the Paxos consensus algorithm.
+This year, we decided to make the move to [Raft](https://raft.github.io/).
+Raft was designed with the explicit goal of being easy to understand, in the hope that this would make the students' lives easier.

-This post, and the accompanying [Students' Guide to Raft](post_url students-guide-to-raft) post, chronicles our journey with Raft, and will hopefully be useful to teachers looking to add Raft to their curriculum.
+This post, and the accompanying [Students' Guide to Raft](post_url students-guide-to-raft), chronicles our journey with Raft this past semester.
+Our hope in sharing this is that it might be useful to other educators looking to add Raft to their curriculum.
-This post is aimed mainly at Raft from an educational perspective, and might be useful to you if you are considering using Raft in your class.
 If you want to *build* or *understand* Raft, you should look at the Students' Guide linked to above instead.

 Before we dive into Raft, some context may be useful.
-6.824 used to have a set of [Paxos-based labs](http://nil.csail.mit.edu/6.824/2015/labs/lab-3.html) that were built in [Go](https://golang.org/); Go was chosen both because it is easy to learn for students, and because is pretty well-suited for writing concurrent, distributed applications (goroutines come in particularly handy).
-Over the course of several labs, students build a fault-tolerant, sharded key-value store.
-The first lab had them build a consensus-based log library, the second added a key value store on top of that, and the third sharded the key space among multiple fault-tolerant clusters, with a fault-tolerant shard master handling configuration changes.
-This article will discuss our experiences with rewriting the first lab, as it is the one most directly related to Raft.
+6.824 used to have a set of [Paxos-based labs](http://nil.csail.mit.edu/6.824/2015/labs/lab-3.html) that were built in [Go](https://golang.org/).
+Go was chosen because it is a simple language, and because it is well-suited for writing concurrent, distributed applications.
+Over the course of several labs, students built a fault-tolerant, sharded key-value store.
+The first lab had them build a consensus-based log library.
+The second added a key/value store replicated state machine (RSM) on top of that.
+The third sharded the key space among many fault-tolerant clusters, with a fault-tolerant shard master handling configuration changes.
+This article will discuss our experiences with rewriting the first lab, as it is the one most related to Raft.

 ### Explaining Raft

-The Raft protocol is, as it purports to be, a fairly straightforward algorithm to explain at a high level.
+The Raft protocol is a fairly straightforward algorithm to explain at a high level.
 Visualizations like [this one](http://thesecretlivesofdata.com/raft/) give a good overview of the principal components of the protocol, and the paper gives good intuition for why the various pieces are needed.
 If you haven't already read the